ChemeketaCS/csweb/content/assignments/cs161/photochop/index.md

 #### Circle gradient

 Calculate each pixel's RGB values based on the distance from the center of the image.
-Set each pixel to a gray value (same value for all three channels) based on pixel’s distance from center.
+Set each pixel to a gray value (same value for all three channels) based on pixel's distance from center.

 ![](circle-gradient.png)